 - Examples shown previously include structural, electrical, and plumbing

-- Build out additional levels of detail until requirements for managing and controlling the project are met.
+- Build out additional levels of detail for managing and controlling the project requirements.

 - Review and refine the Work Breakdown Structure until the stakeholders agree with the level of project planning and reporting.

-- Remember that no matter how detailed your WBS is, there are planning and reporting restrictions a WBS creates.
+- Remember that no matter how detailed your WBS is, there are planning and reporting restrictions created by a WBS.

 - See below for an example of the detail you need contrasted with what management may need for reviews.

 In developing a Work Breakdown Structure, realize that there are multiple ways to develop a WBS for any given project.
-Some ways might be better than others, but the two most important items are:
+Some ways might be better than others, but the two most important items apply to both: